erinfry6/RNASeqRealignAcrossPrimates/README.md

  - sanity checks:  all species must have the same aligned exon sequence length check.aligned.length.R

- - extract aligned exon sequence for each 1-1 ortho gene family and for each species extract.aligned.exons.sequences.sh
+ - extract aligned exon sequence for each 1-1 ortho gene family and for each species extract.aligned.exons.sequences.sh *EF made slight modifications in first function of perl script to run on a mac*

  - check exon alignments by  computing % sequence identity compute.percentage.identity.sh